BA Newsletter: Get Analysis, Rankings Delivered To Your Inbox!

 Pac-12

-Arizona State (32-23, 16-13; RPI: 48; SOS: 36): The Sun Devils last weekend got a critical series win against UCLA and split their two pool-play games at the Pac-12 Tournament, getting blown out by Arizona and then beating Oregon State.
-They've lost 11 of their last 15 games, which has pushed them to the bubble.
-ASU's conference record is solid, and it finished fifth in the standings, but its resume is a bit lacking.
+Arizona State (32-23, 16-13; RPI: 51; SOS: 40): The Sun Devils last weekend got a critical series win against UCLA and split their two pool-play games at the Pac-12 Tournament, getting blown out by Arizona and then beating Oregon State.
+They’ve lost 11 of their last 15 games, which has pushed them to the bubble.
+ASU’s conference record is solid, and it finished fifth in the standings, but its resume is a bit lacking.
 The Sun Devils are 8-14 against top-50 competition and have a losing record on the road (8-13).
-They've been eliminated from the Pac-12 Tournament and begin a weekend of bubble watching.
+The RPI number is probably the most concerning part of the package for ASU.

-Southern California (34-23-1, 17-13; RPI: 52; SOS: 44): The Trojans last weekend lost their series at Arizona but got a pivotal win in the finale.
+Southern California (34-23-1, 17-13; RPI: 53; SOS: 46): The Trojans last weekend lost their series at Arizona but got a pivotal win in the finale.
 No Pac-10/12 team in the super regional era (starting in 1999) has been left out of the NCAA Tournament with at least 17 conference wins.
 For good measure, USC beat UCLA on Tuesday in its Pac-12 Tournament opener.
-There are still clear issues with the Trojans’ resume—their non-conference strength of schedule is low (165), they’re 8-15-1 against top-50 competition and they’re 7-15-1 on the road.
-But USC is also in fourth place in the conference and has several series wins against other Pac-12 contenders.
+There are still clear issues with the Trojans’ resume—their non-conference strength of schedule is low (161), they’re 5-15-1 against top-50 competition and they’re 7-15-1 on the road.
+But USC also finished in fourth place in the conference and has several series wins against other Pac-12 contenders.
 The Trojans look like they’ll make their first trip to the NCAA Tournament since 2015.

 SEC